 WordPress.com has four different plans that range in price.

-There is a basic plan that is always free, a plan ideal for personal use that costs $4 per month, a premium plan that costs $8 per month, and a business plan that costs $25 per month.
-As you work your way up through the more expensive plans, the more features and levels of customization you will be able to take advantage of on your website.
+As you work your way up through the more expensive plans, the more features and customization you can take advantage of on your website.

 If you choose the free option, you will be offered WordPress hosting, a domain name, and minimal access to WordPress support.
-If you choose one of the three paid options, you’ll be able to add a hosting provider of your choosing and a custom domain name.
+If you choose one of the paid options, you can add a hosting provider and a custom domain name.
 You will also be offered extensive support and customization options.

 Hosting for WordPress.org